KevinKra/Notes/certifications/aws/developer/resource2.md

 You can read multiple items from the table in a single operation (`Query`) if the items you want have the same partition key value.
 DynamoDB returns all of the items with that partition key value.
 Optionally, you can apply a condition to the sort key so that it returns only the items within a certain range of values.

 To read all of the items with an `AnimalType` of _Dog_, you can issue a Query operation without specifying a sort key condition.
 By default, the items are returned in the order that they are stored (that is, in ascending order by sort key).
 Optionally, you can request descending order instead.

+## DynamoDB Questions

+- DynamoDB's data structures are divided into three what levels?
+- A row in DynamoDB is called what?
+- A column in DynamoDB is called what?
+- How many layers nested can an attribute be?
+- What is a primary key?
+- What is a sort key?
+- What is a partition key?
+- What is a composite key?
+- How does DynamoDB use the partition key?
+- Beyond the primary key, do other in a table attributes need to be defined before hand and share the same attribute types?
+- In a table that has a partition key _and_ sort key, can multiple items have the same partition key value?
+- An item's partition key is also called it's <blank> attribute.
+- An item's sort key is also called it's <blank> attribute.
+- Each primary key must be what type of value?
+What does this restrict to it?
+- What happens when you declare a secondary index for your table?
+- Can you create a secondary index for your table after the table has been already created?
+- What is the difference between a global secondary index and a local secondary index?
+- What is the default quota limit for a table's **global secondary index**?
+- What is the default quota limit for a table's **local secondary index**?
+- Every index belongs to a table, what is this table called?
+- When creating an index, which table elements need to be projected from the base table to the index?
+- At a minimum, DynamoDB projects which attributes from the base table to the index?
+- Are DynamoDB streams required or optional?
+- Do DynamoDB stream events appear in the ordered they occurred?
+- Each event on a stream is represented by what?
+- For a table with a stream, what happens when a new event is added to the table?
+- For a table with a stream, what happens when an event is updated?
+- For a table with a stream, what happens when a new event is deleted from the table?
+- Each stream record contains what core pieces of data?
+- What is the lifespan for a stream record?
+- Streams can be used together with what service to build event-driven architecture when events of interest appear in a stream?
+- Can streams help enable data replication in, and across, AWS regions?
+- Can streams be used for data analysis and producing materialized views with tools like Kineses?
+- What is the ControlPlane?
+- What is the DataPlane?
+- In the DataPlane, what two commands can you use for writing data?
+- `BatchWriteItem` writes up to how many items in a table?
+- `BatchWriteItem` is also useful/used for what other table operation?
+- In the DataPlane, what four commands can you use for reading data?
+- `BatchGetItem` returns how many items?
+- Can `BatchGetItem` get items from multiple tables?
+- Which read command retrieves all items that have a specific partition key?
+- Which read command retrieves all items in a specified table or index?
+- In the DataPlane, what two commands can you use for writing data?
+- With the `UpdateItem` command, are you able to add _and_ remove attributes from the selected item?
+- In the DataPlane, what two commands can you use for deleting data?
+- What are the four stream commands?
+- `GetShardIterator` is used to retrieve what data structure?
+What does it retrieve?
+- `GetRecords` uses what data structure to review one or more stream records?
+- What Scalar types does DynamoDB support?
+- Describe the `Binary` scalar type.
+- What are the two **document types** in DynamoDB?
+- How deeply nested can a map / list be?
+- Is there a space limit to the number of values you can have on a document type attribute?
+- Describe a `List`.
+- Describe a `Map`.
+- Describe a `Set`.
+- Does each item in a set need to be unique?